pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Application configuration
 =========================

-The ``Application`` class provides persistence infrastructure that can collect, serialise, and store aggregate events.
-It can also reconstruct aggregates from stored events.
-Events can be stored in different ways.
 An application object can be configured to use one of many different ways of storing and retrieving events.

-The application object can be configured using environment variables to work with different databases, and optionally to encrypt and compress stored events.
+The application object can be configured using :ref:`environment variables <Application environment>` to work with different databases, and optionally to encrypt and compress stored events.
 By default, the application serialises aggregate events using JSON, and stores them in memory as "plain old Python objects".
+This is how the application objects have been working in this tutorial.

-The library includes support for storing events in SQLite and PostgreSQL (see below).
+The library also supports storing events in SQLite and PostgreSQL databases.
 Other databases are available.
 See the library's extension projects for more information about what is currently supported.

-The ``test()`` function below demonstrates the example ``Universe`` application in more detail, by creating many aggregates in one application, reading event notifications from the application log, retrieving historical versions of an aggregate.
-The optimistic concurrency control feature, and the compression and encryption features are also demonstrated.
-We will use this test several times with different configurations of persistence for our application object.
+The ``test()`` function below demonstrates the example ``Universe`` application in more detail, by creating many aggregates in one application, by reading event notifications from the application log, by retrieving historical versions of an aggregate, and so on.
+The steps are commented for greater readability.
+The optimistic concurrency control, and the compression and encryption features are also demonstrated.
+Below, the ``test()`` function is used several times with different configurations of persistence for our application object: with "plain old Python objects", with SQLite, and then with PostgreSQL.

 .. code-block:: python